Gazoo101/lyric-manager/README.md

+# Work-in-progress Warning

+This tool is being *heavily* re-written and does not function as intended currently.

 # Lyric Manager

 Lyric Manager's primary function is support automatic song and lyric aligment.
 Specifically, given an .mp3 file Lyric Manager will query various lyric sources including, but not limited to: